trifectatechfoundation/trifectatech-website/content/blog/Support the call for memory safety incentives in EU cybersecurity policies.md

 <!-- more -->

-The statement is a joint effort by secure-by-design experts at leading organizations, including Siemens Mobility, Sovereign Tech Agency, OpenSSF, the Linux Foundation, the Rust Foundation, and national cybersecurity committees.
+The statement is a joint effort by secure-by-design experts at leading organizations, including Siemens Mobility, Sovereign Tech Agency, OpenSSF, Google, the Linux Foundation, the Rust Foundation, and national cybersecurity committees.

 See the [How to show support](#how-to-show-support) section to add your name to the call.